 Family and friends mean well.
 But sometimes their efforts to make us feel better actually make us feel worse.
 Here are the top three things not to say to a chronically ill person.

 I struggled with the title of this post.
 I could have gone so many different directions!
 From the decidedly diplomatic “What Not to Say to Someone who is Chronically Ill” to the definitively assertive “How to Completely Alienate Your Chronically Ill Friend or Family Member in Three Easy Steps.”

-Admittedly, I did settle on something sarcastic.
+Admittedly, I settled on sarcasm.
 But the title that felt most honest would have read something like this: “Want to get punched in the face?
 Just say this to someone with a chronic illness!”

 My first intention was to make this an open letter to anyone who has a friend or family member who is coping with a chronic illness.

 I’d love for family and friends of the chronically ill to be aware of how their well-intentioned words are perceived.
 There are so many things not to say – in fact, sometimes it might be better to say nothing than to say the wrong thing.

 But I’d also like for those who are coping with chronic illness to know that it is perfectly okay to get a little (or a lot!) irritated by the cliche words and phrases that make us want to scream.
 (Except we don’t scream because we know we need to reserve our limited supply of energy and mental stamina for more useful purposes.)

 Why we don’t always speak up when we’re offended

 In some cases we may feel comfortable telling someone that their words – in spite of their good intentions – were offensive or hurtful.
 But often times we’re not comfortable saying so.